Last updated May 2023

 In short, OTA updates are the wireless delivery of data, software or firmware to mobile devices.

-As the technology that we use becomes ever mobile, it is increasingly impractical for people to head into mobile network stores or plug their smartphones and smartwatches into computers to get the latest updates.
+As the technology that we use becomes ever-mobile, it is increasingly impractical for people to head into mobile network stores or plug their smartphones and smartwatches into computers to get the latest updates.

 It’s not just the technology we carry in our pockets and bags that is becoming ever more mobile.
-The rise of connected cars and other on-the-go IoT devices require a system that can similarly deliver updates while out and about.
+The rise of connected cars and other on-the-go IoT devices requires a system that can similarly deliver updates while out and about.

 OTA updates are the answer to this.